29 August, 2024

 Recommendations for preparing the application:

-• Fill in all fields of the application carefully: any mistake or inaccuracy may result in a delay in the application process or even in the refusal of registration.
-Check all the information several times before submitting it.
+• Fill in all fields of the application carefully: any error or inaccuracy may result in delayed processing of the application or even denial of registration.
+Check all information several times before submitting.

-• Choose the right classes of the Nice Classification: choosing the right classes of the Nice Classification is important for protecting your trademark.
-If you are not sure which classes to choose, it is best to consult a specialist.
+• Enter the correct ICTU classes: The choice of ICTU classes is important for the protection of your trade mark.
+If you are not sure which classes to choose, it is better to consult a specialist.

-• Contact a specialist: If you have any difficulties with the preparation or filing of an application, we recommend that you contact a patent attorney.
-A specialist will help you to prepare all the documents correctly and avoid mistakes.
+• Consult a specialist: If you have difficulties with the preparation or filing of an application, it is recommended to contact a patent attorney.
+The specialist will help you to draw up all documents correctly and avoid mistakes.

 Subsection 2.3: Examination of the application

-You have filed an application for trademarkregistration and it is now pending at the UAPTO.
-At this stage, your application undergoes a thorough examination to ensure that your trademark meets all legal requirements and is truly unique.
-This process may take some time, but it is extremely important for protecting your rights to your trademark.
+You have applied for trade mark registration and now it is being examined by UKRNOIVI.
+At this stage, your application undergoes a thorough examination to ensure that your trade mark meets all legal requirements and is truly unique.
+This process may take some time, but it is extremely important to protect your trade mark rights.

 Stages of examination:

-The examination of an application at UKIPO is carried out in two stages:
+Expertise of the application in UkrNIIVIVI is carried out in two stages:

-• Formal examination: This is the first stage of examination, during which the examiners of UKRNOVO thoroughly check your application for the correctness of its execution.
-They verify your contact details, analyse the image ofthe trademark for compliance with the technical requirements, check the availability of all necessary documents and the correctness of the state fee payment.
-At this stage, it is important that your application is filled out without errors or inaccuracies.
+• Formal examination: this is the first stage of examination, during which UKRNOIVI experts thoroughly check your application for correctness of its registration.
+They check your contact details, analyse the image of the trademark for compliance with technical requirements, check the availability of all necessary documents and the correctness of payment of the state fee.
+At this stage, it is important that your application is completed without errors or inaccuracies.

-• Qualification examination: If your application has successfully passed the formal examination, it is transferred to the qualification examination.
-At this stage, the experts of the UkrainianTrademark and Trademark Office analyse your trademark in more depth to determine its compliance with the legal requirements.
-They check whether your trademark is descriptive, whether it misleads consumers, whether it contradicts public order and moral principles of society.
-Most importantly, the experts conduct a thorough search in the databases of registered and filed trademarks to make sure that your trademark is unique.
-If similar or identical trademarks registered for similar goods or services are found, you may be refused registration.
+• Qualification examination: if your application has successfully passed the formal examination, it proceeds to the qualification examination.
+At this stage, UKRNOIVI experts analyse your trade mark in more depth to ensure that it complies with the legal requirements.
+They check whether your trade mark is not descriptive, whether it does not mislead consumers, whether it does not contradict public policy and moral principles of the society.
+Most importantly, examiners conduct a thorough search of databases of registered and applied-for trade marks to ensure that your trade mark is unique.
+If similar or identical marks registered for similar goods or services are found, you may be refused registration.

 Possible reasons for refusal of registration:

-Unfortunately, not all applications for registration of the trademark are successfully examined.
+Unfortunately, not all trade mark registration applications are successfully examined.
 Here are the most common reasons for refusal:

-• does not meet the requirements of the law: for example, your trademark may be too generic or descriptive, which does not allow it to fulfil its main function – to distinguish your goods or services from those of other manufacturers.
-Another reason for refusal may be the use of elements in the trademark that are considered unacceptable, such as state symbols or elements that may mislead consumers.
+• Does not meet the legal requirements: for example, your trade mark may be too general or descriptive, which does not allow it to fulfil its main function – to distinguish your goods or services from those of other manufacturers.
+The use of elements in the trade mark that are considered inadmissible, such as state symbols or elements that may mislead consumers, may also be a reason for refusal.

-• Existence of similar or identical trademarks: if the examination reveals a trademark, which is very similar to yours and is already registered for similar goods or services, you will most likely be refused registration.
-This is done to avoid confusion among consumers and to protect the rights of owners of already registered marks.
+• Presence of similar or identical marks: if the examination finds a trade mark that is very similar to yours and is already registered for similar goods or services, you are likely to be refused registration.
+This is to avoid consumer confusion and to protect the rights of owners of already registered marks.

-• Incorrect application or incomplete package of documents: formal errors in the application, lack of necessary documents or incorrectly paid state fees may also lead to a refusal to register.
+• Incorrect application or an incomplete set of documents: formal errors in the application, lack of necessary documents or incorrectly paid state duty may also be a reason for refusal of registration.

 What to do in case of refusal?